IBM-Blockchain-Archive/marbles/docs/install_chaincode_locally.md

 		```
 		3. Double check the `path` fields above.
 Each field should match the name of the file you created.
 		4. I've left you an example key and cert file in `<marbles root>/config/crypto/example` to reference.
 These will **not** work with your network, but you can reference them to see the expected PEM format of each file type.
+	- Step 3: You are done!
+Continue with the `Install chaincode` instructions below.

 <a name="installChaincode"></a>